How Supply Chains Work

 Disruptions and Cascading Effects

-A missing component can stop production.
-A delayed shipment can create shortages.
-These cascading effects resemble those seen in other systems such as power grids.
+Supply chains are vulnerable to disruption.
+When failures occur, effects can propagate through the system.
+A missing component can halt an entire production line.
+A delayed shipment can create shortages downstream.
+These cascading effects resemble those seen in other complex systems such as power grids.

 Infrastructure Dependencies

-Supply chains depend on multiple systems:
+Supply chains depend on multiple infrastructure systems:

 This makes supply chains part of a broader system-of-systems structure.
+A failure in one infrastructure layer can affect the others, creating complex interactions and potential vulnerabilities.

 Why Supply Chains Matter